Yesterland Reminders of Defunct

 Main Street Cinema interior

 The marquee on the Main Street Cinema proclaims, “Now Showing: The Art of Disney.”
-But it’s not announcing the name of a film; it’s announcing that this is another Art of Disney store, just like at Epcot and Downtown Disney, or like the Animation Gallery at Disney’s Hollywood Studios.
+But it’s not announcing the name of a film; it’s announcing that this is another Art of Disney store, just like at Epcot and Downtown Disney, or like the former Animation Gallery at Disney’s Hollywood Studios.

 line